 Teaching Can Be The Greatest Job In The World...

 ...but it can also impact negatively on health, relationships, self esteem and confidence.
-Retention is a real problem in teaching nowadays but many teachers are now trapped in schools where they are unhappy with the abolition of pay portability.
+Retention is a real problem in teaching nowadays but many teachers are now trapped in schools where they are unhappy owing to the abolition of pay portability.
 Many teachers are leaving within a few years of qualification, while the government seems to be disregarding the very real crisis which has developed within the profession.
-It is unsurprising that increasing numbers of teachers are considering quitting, the majority citing unsustainable workload as the primary reason.
+It is unsurprising that increasing numbers of teachers are considering quitting, the majority citing unsustainable workload and micromanagement as the primary reasons.

 Although I counsel clients presenting with a wide range of issues, I have a particular understanding of the difficulties faced by many teachers and the unrelenting pressure many are under daily.
-I see some teachers who want to talk about how to cope better with the role and some who want to explore alternative career paths.
+I see some teachers who want to talk about how to cope better with the role and some who are unsure about staying in the profession and who want to explore alternative career paths.
 My advanced qualifications in career counselling add to my understanding of what it means to be a teacher and enable me to help you to come to decisions about the best way forward for you.
 If teachers seek counselling they often want to do this outside school hours.
 I offer evening and weekend appointments to make the process easier and more discreet for you.

 It's Not Getting Any Easier